From better sex to falling asleep faster, perhaps it’s time to slip on a pair before hitting the hay

-Wearing socks to bed is something that is loved and reviled in equal measure.
+Wearing socks to bed is something that’s loved and reviled in equal measure.
 To some, it’s a as sexy as having a tooth pulled and is a practice that should just go away.
 Meanwhile, its devotees swear by it, citing warm, comfy feet and its almost magical sleep-inducing properties as reasons why they’re never going to give it up.

 And just who are these sock-wearing devotees?
 It’s not surprising that they’re more likely to be female than male.
-But overall, donning socks is not something that’s fully embraced, according to some surveys, which estimate that 10% of the population worldwide does it.
+But overall, donning socks is not something that’s fully embraced, according to some surveys, which estimate that only 10% of the population worldwide does it.
 And here’s a shocker: the age group most likely to crawl into bed with their socks on are the millennials…

 An extensive study by the National Sleep Foundation found that only 16% of Americans wore socks to bed.

 Why the lack of sock love?

 Dr. Frank Walfish has a theory.
 The Beverly Hills family relationship psychotherapist, author (The Self-Aware Parent) and costar of Sex Box and WE tv says: “Most people who wear socks to bed wear them for warmth.
 Occasionally, one might request their partner wear socks because he has sharp, uneven, scratchy toenails.
 Either way, most men do not view socks as an aphrodisiac or erotically exciting.”

 That might change once couples learn that researchers have found that wearing socks to bed can mean better sex.
 And there’s also a growing movement for men wearing flirty, vibrant socks during the day.
 “It’s a style statement today,” says Dr. Walfish.
 “Many women are super turned on by the bright colors, stripes, checks, octagons and various designs covering men’s feet, ankles, and halfway up a guy’s sexy calves!”